fromtaoyuanhsinchuuuu/Group03-Test/readme.md

 The following $q$ lines each contain three numbers $x, y, z$ (separated by spaces), instructing you to modify `<data y>` in `block_i_x.txt` to `z`.

-**Note:** We guarantee that the original `<data y>` and the number `z` have the same number of digits, so you can directly overwrite the data without worrying about shifting the file's contents.
-(The Nonce does not share the same digit-length guarantee.)
+**We guarantee that the original `<data y>` and the number `z` have the same number of digits, so you can directly overwrite the data without worrying about shifting the file's contents.
+(The Nonce does not share the same digit-length guarantee.)**

+**If the number of digits in the Nonce increases, write it directly; if the number of digits decreases, prepend zeros to match the original number of digits to avoid reducing the file size.**
 ```
 n q
 block_i_1.txt